Joshua-K1234/Costco-Sales-Performance-Analysis/README.md

 # Costco-Sales-Performance-Analysis

 ### Project Background
-Costco, a multinational automotive company founded in 1983, specializes in being one of the leading global suppliers of groceries.
+Costco, a American multinational corporation founded in 1983, specializes in being one of the leading global suppliers of groceries.
 I'm partnering with their sales team to extract insights and deliver recommendations to improve performance across sales and marketing teams.
 Our analysis is spread across two dashboards: Sales Dashboard, Customer Dashboard.

 ### Objectives
 - **Annual Comparison:**